Subtracting Mixed Fractions

-Want to clearly teach your students how to subtract mixed numbers with regrouping?
+Want to clearly teach your students how to do subtracting mixed fractions with regrouping?
 Check out this free interactive notebook.

 Table of Contents

-One challenging skill is teaching children subtracting mixed numbers with regrouping.
-Face it.
-Regrouping is hard enough, but add fractions to that and it can be enough to send teachers and students through the wall.
+One challenging skill is teaching children to subtract mixed numbers with regrouping.
+Face it, regrouping is hard enough, but add fractions to that and it can be enough to send teachers and students through the wall.

 I’ve found that whenever there is a skill that requires a lot of steps, an interactive notebook approach can be very helpful for many students.
 Having the steps right there in a notebook give students a resource that they can come back to.

 This interactive notebook for subtracting mixed numbers with regrouping has a step-by-step guide, and flip squares to guide the process.

 In this workbook, there are 3 steps to help students practice subtracting mixed numbers with regrouping.